Fez, Morocco: Saadis and 'Alawis

-It was only when the founder of the Alaouite dynasty, Moulay Rashid, took Fez in 1666 that the city saw a revival and became the capital again, albeit briefly.
+It was only when the founder of the 'Alawi dynasty, Moulay Rashid, took Fez in 1666 that the city saw a revival and became the capital again, albeit briefly.
 Moulay Rashid set about restoring the city after a long period of neglect.
 He built the Kasbah Cherarda (also known as the Kasbah al-Khemis) to the north of Fes Jdid in order to house a large part of his tribal troops.
-He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the Alaouite dynasty's ancestral home).
-For this reason, the kasbah was also known as the Kasbah Filala ("Kasbah of the people from Tafilalt").
+He also restored or rebuilt what became known as the Kasbah an-Nouar, which became the living quarters of his followers from the Tafilalt region (the 'Alawi dynasty's ancestral home).
 Moulay Rashid also built a large new madrasa, the Cherratine Madrasa, in 1670.

-After his death Fez underwent another dark period.
-Moulay Isma'il, his successor, apparently disliked the city – possibly due to a rebellion there in his early reign – and chose nearby Meknès as his capital instead.
+After Rashid's death, Fez underwent another dark period.
+Moulay Isma'il, his successor, apparently disliked the city—possibly due to a rebellion there in his early reign—and chose nearby Meknès as his capital instead.
 Although he did restore or rebuild some major monuments in the city, such as the Zawiya of Moulay Idris II, he also frequently imposed heavy taxes on the city's inhabitants and sometimes even forcibly transferred parts of its population to repopulate other cities in the country.
 After his death, Morocco was plunged into anarchy and decades of conflict between his sons who vied to succeed him.
 Fez suffered particularly from repeated conflicts with the Udayas (or Oudayas), a guich tribe (vassal tribe serving as a garrison and military force) previously installed in the Kasbah Cherarda by Moulay Isma'il.
 Sultan Moulay Abdallah, who reigned intermittently during this period and used Fez as a capital, was initially welcomed in 1728–29 as an enemy of the Udayas, but relations between him and the city's population quickly soured due to his choice of governor.
 He immediately built a separate fortified palace in the countryside, Dar Dbibegh, where he resided instead.
-For nearly three more decades the city remained in more or less perpetual conflict with both the Udayas and the Alaouite sultans.
+For nearly three more decades the city remained in more or less perpetual conflict with both the Udayas and the 'Alawi sultans.